 Lou and Amy are both raising families and know all about the rollercoaster of work and life.
 They are passionate about supporting women in the workplace.
 Based on their own experiences, they have developed specialised courses to get women ready to achieve their career and leadership goals.

-For more than two years, the Lightbulb Troupe has held a consistent place at Smith’s Alternative.
+Since 2016, the Lightbulb Troupe has held a consistent place at Smith’s Alternative.
 Each month they delight audiences with their unique flavour of warm, funny and surprising unscripted theatre.
 Together, Lou and Amy lead the dedicated group of performers, who train ardently and foster a strong sense of play and honesty that keeps audiences coming back.

 To learn more about upcoming shows, check out here.

 Meet the co-founders

 Lou is an accomplished improvisational actor whose performance credits include winner of the International Challenge (2015), finalist in the National Theatresports Championships (2016) and has performed with some of the top names in improvisation, including a duo with internationally acclaimed improviser David Razowsky.
 Lou teaches improvisation to beginner and advanced students and has directed and performed in a range of unscripted shows, from comedy games to full length improvised plays and musicals.